 The Fulbright Distinguished Awards in Teaching Program for International Teachers brings international primary and secondary educators to the United States for a four-month long program to complete an individual or group project; take courses for professional learning at a host university; and observe, collaborate, and share their expertise with U.S. colleagues in public, private, charter, and religious schools.

 Distinguished educators who are selected to participate in the program will:

 Upon returning home, educators will be expected to share the knowledge and experience gained during the program with educators and students in their home schools and communities.

 If you are currently a full-time primary or secondary educator living and working in one of the participating Fulbright Distinguished Awards in Teaching countries, you are eligible to apply to the program.
 This includes classroom teachers, guidance counselors, curriculum specialists, library media specialists, special education coordinators, administrators, and others who work directly with primary and/or secondary students at least fifty percent of their time.

-Eligibility criteria also include five years of full-time teaching experience or working with students in another capacity appropriate to their professional role, and the ability to travel to the United States for five months.
+Eligibility criteria also include three years of full-time teaching experience or working with students in another capacity appropriate to their professional role, and the ability to travel to the United States for five months.
 The U.S. Embassy or Fulbright Commission in your country has additional information about program eligibility and how to apply.

 The Fulbright Distinguished Awards in Teaching Program for International Teachers is open to full-time primary and secondary educators in participating countries.